ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: Method

 \subsection{Motion Tokenizer}

-We introduce the VQ-VAE~\cite{vqvae} network tailored to SMPL~\cite{SMPL:2015} human-motion data, compressing continuous, high-dimensional motion sequences into compact discrete token sequences that build a motion code-book and readily support downstream motion generation.
-The motion VQ-VAE network downsamples a motion clip of length $n_i$ into a latent sequence of length $n_t$, where $n_i=n_t \cdot 2^{n_{down}}$ and $n_{down}$ refers to the number of downsampling encoder blocks, followed by a lightweight decoder that upsamples back to the original resolution.
-The encoder and decoder are based on ResNet structure.
+We adopt a VQ-VAE~\cite{vqvae} tailored to SMPL~\cite{SMPL:2015} human-motion data, which compresses continuous high-dimensional motion sequences into compact discrete motion tokens for downstream generation.
+Given a motion clip of length $n_i$, the encoder downsamples it into a latent sequence of length $n_t$, where $n_i=n_t \cdot 2^{n_{down}}$ and $n_{down}$ is the number of downsampling blocks.
+The quantized latent tokens are then reconstructed by a lightweight decoder to the original motion resolution.
+Both the encoder and decoder follow a ResNet-based architecture.
+For each motion sequence $\mathbf{m}$, we represent its SMPL pose as $\mathbf{m}_{\mathrm{smpl}}\in\mathbb{R}^{66}$ and global translation as $\mathbf{m}_{\mathrm{trans}}\in\mathbb{R}^{3}$.
+To improve reconstruction quality and physical plausibility, we train the motion VQ-VAE with reconstruction, commitment, velocity, root-rotation, and global-translation losses.